josehu07/volume-peak-counter/README.md

 # MP3 Volume Peak Counter

 A tiny tool to display the volume (loudness) curve of an `.mp3` music file and count the number of volume peaks in it.
-Written in three different languages just for fun (C99, Rust, Go).
+Written in four different languages just for fun (C99, Rust, Go, Python).

 Available on Linux or OS X platforms.